skinne14/osc-root/app/authors/index.md

 - Through the [HOPE program]({{site.baseurl}}/programs/hope/), Harvard researchers can apply for funds for the reimbursement of reasonable article processing fees in eligible open-access journals for which no alternative funding is available.

-- Publishers’ agreements concerning publication of articles often contain provisions that are inconsistent with the prior license granted to Harvard under the Open Access Policy.
+- Publishers' agreements concerning publication of articles often contain provisions that are inconsistent with the prior license granted to Harvard under the Open Access Policy.
 An [author addendum](https://osc.hul.harvard.edu/dash/addendum-generator), however, is a simple legal tool that can resolve the conflict.

-- Harvard authors subject to the Open Access Policy may request a [waiver](https://osc.hul.harvard.edu/dash/authors/waiver/generate) of Harvard’s nonexclusive license on an article-by-article basis.
+- Harvard authors subject to the Open Access Policy may request a [waiver](https://osc.hul.harvard.edu/dash/authors/waiver/generate) of Harvard's nonexclusive license on an article-by-article basis.

-- Several publishers have formally agreed to recognize Harvard’s rights under the Open Access Policy.
-We are grateful to [these publishers]({{site.baseurl}}/publishers/treaties/) for their full support of access to Harvard faculty’s writings.
+- Several publishers have formally agreed to recognize Harvard's rights under the Open Access Policy.
+We are grateful to [these publishers]({{site.baseurl}}/publishers/treaties/) for their full support of access to Harvard faculty's writings.